kaguna/Python-Flask-Datastructures-CP2/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kaguna/Yummy-Recipes/badge.svg?branch=develop)](https://coveralls.io/github/kaguna/Yummy-Recipes?branch=develop)
 # Yummy-Recipes

-Andela Bootcamp challenge which provides a platform for users to keep track of their awesome recipes and share with others if they so wish.
+Yummy-Recipes is an app that manages users recipes.
+User can create an account.
+Using the credentials, the user can login to access the dashboard where registration of the recipe categories take place.
+All operations on the category are displayed.
+Click on the specific category and create a recipe for the category.
+All the operations on the recipe are displayed.
 # Contains

-The application contains the user interfaces for the Yummy-Recipes,
+The application contains the user interfaces for the Yummy-Recipes which are contained in the designs directory,

 UML diagrams for the Project

-The falsk application for Yummy-Recipes
+The falsk application for Yummy-Recipes contained in the app directory

 # Prerequisites